zeroc-ice/ice-builder-eclipse/README.md

 Upon activation, the project immediately creates a `generated` directory to hold the Java source files the Slice compiler generates from your Slice files.
 ![Activating the Plug-in](/Screenshots/activation.png)
-To de-activate the plugin, simply navigate to the `Ice Builder` menu and instead select `Remove Ice Builder`.
-Note that removing the Ice Builder plug-in will not affect your Slice files, but will remove all generated code.
+To de-activate the plug-in, navigate to the `Ice Builder` menu and select `Remove Ice Builder`.
+Removing the Ice Builder plug-in will remove all the generated code but will not affect your Slice files.

 ### Configuring Project Settings